DemenopoulosN/My-QR-Pass-WearOS/README.md

 # My-QR-Pass-WearOS

-In the present work, two applications were developed, one for smartwatches running WearOS operating system and one for Android smartphones.
+In this work, two applications were developed, one for smartwatches running WearOS operating system and one for Android smartphones.
 The current work aims at pointing out the QR code (Quick Response Code) technology and its utility in the process of identification of users towards their right to entry an event.
 Using a QR code, it is possible to save, encode and consequently verify a person’s credentials to give